Romathonat/vulgaireDevEntries/caffeIntroduction/caffeIntroduction.md

 1. a config file : number of iterations, the learning rate ...
 2. a file describing the architecture of the CNN (number of layers etc).

 Take a look [here](https://github.com/BVLC/caffe/tree/master/models/bvlc_googlenet).
-The solver.prototxt is the config file, and the train_val.prototxt is the description of the architecture of the CNN.
-As you can see, the solver.prototxt contains the train_val.prototxt.
+The solver.prototxt is the config file, and the *train_val.prototxt* is the description of the architecture of the CNN.
+As you can see, the solver.prototxt contains the *train_val.prototxt*.

-Last thing before training your CNN, you need to specify the path to your train_lmdb (that you generated with convert_imageset) in the train_val.protoxt.
+Last thing before training your CNN, you need to specify the path to your *train_lmdb* (that you generated with convert_imageset) in the *train_val.protoxt*.
 Open it, find the TRAIN layer, and replace the source field, in data_param, by the path to your train_lmdb.

 To train the CNN, you will make :